learn-co-curriculum/phase-3-enumerables-common-methods/README.md

 ```

 Many of Ruby's enumerable methods have **aliases** to make them easier to
-remember for programmers coming from other language.
+remember for programmers coming from other languages.
 The alias for `#map` is
 `#collect`, which works exactly the same as `#map` under the hood:

 ```rb